 It is not time specific.
 There is choice.
 There is flexibility.
 The emphasis is on being out in the community having fun – together.

-IHC’s unique one-to-one friendship programme has expanded to include skill-based volunteering.
-These are shorter, focused projects based on goals the person wants to achieve.
+IHC's skill-based volunteering involves shorter, focused projects based on goals the person wants to achieve.

 You work one-to-one with a person with an intellectual disability to develop a specific skill, or achieve a specific goal.
 You set the time commitment to fit the project.